September 23rd, 2019

 This fumbling around is all well and good in nice weather but by noon, things take a turn.
 First some high clouds roll in, then low soggy clouds fill the sky to the south.
 The forecast was for a chance of thunderstorms and some rain showers but it becomes totally socked in, right where we’re headed.

 I prepare for rain and gradually it comes.
 First a sprinkle, then a drizzle, and finally full on hypothermia rain.
 It goes on for hours, all afternoon.
-I just walk, listening to podcats, and wondering how deserty New Mexico suddenly turned into a temperate rainforest.
+I just walk, listening to podcats, and wondering how arid New Mexico suddenly turned into a temperate rain forest.

-Relentless finds me hidden away (my coughing gives up my position) and we settle in for our last night together on trail.
-He is done with the trail tomorrow.
-I am happy for him but sorry that his penultimate day was so crappy.
+Relentless finds me hidden away and we settle in for our last night together on trail.
+He finishes at Ghost Ranch tomorrow.
+I’m happy for him but sorry that his penultimate day was so crappy.
 Many others are finishing a NOBO thru-hike in the northern Cascades on the PCT, in Glacier NP on the CDT, and in Maine on the AT.
-Cold rain and snow are common at those locations.
-But here we SOBOs are getting freezing rain in New Mexico.
-What the heck?
+Cold rain and snow are common at those locations this time of year.
+But we SOBOs are getting freezing rain in New Mexico.
+This isn’t the way it’s supposed to be…what gives?